victorrjimenezz/PS4-4PT/README.md

 ### Future versions (~1/2 Year)

+- [ ] Fix crash when loading slow and long repo
+- [ ] Fix bug that causes the app to freeze
 - [ ] Fix Hungarian automatic detection
 - [ ] Implement proper App deallocation when pressing the Close Application button on the PS Menu
 - [ ] Add functionality to download binaries